-1. One day before extraction: Start the cooling circulator connected to the extractor as the samples should not be extracted at bottom temperatures higher than 5°C. Fill the base of
+1. One day before extraction: Start the cooling circulator connected to the extractor as the samples should not be extracted at bottom temperatures higher than 5°C. Fill the base of the extractor with water (will be cooled by the circulating anti-freeze fluid running in the pipes at the base of the extractor).

-- the extractor with water (will be cooled by the circulating anti-freeze fluid running in the pipes at the base of the extractor). - 2.
-At the day of extraction: Pour 0.5 cm of a saturated solution of benzoic acid and detergent (14.5 g benzoic acid in 5 L water added roughly 1 ml detergent) in each of the extraction cups.
+- At the day of extraction: Pour 0.5 cm of a saturated solution of benzoic acid and detergent (14.5 g benzoic acid in 5 L water added roughly 1 ml detergent) in each of the extraction cups.
 Mark each extraction cup with the sample name. - 3.
 Put the extraction cups into the extractor - 4.
 For each sample: Take a microcosmos tube containing a soil sample.
 Carefully remove the upper lid and place the mesh on the tube with the sample. - 5.
-Place a suitable cup above the soil sample unit and turn the cup with the sample around. - 6.
+Place a suitable cup above the soil sample unit and turn the cup with the sample up-sidedown. - 6.
 Remove the DBIdut lid from the bottom (now at the top after turning the microcosmos tube and mesh) and sweep surplus soil down into the cup. - 7.
 Place the microcosm tube with the mesh on the corresponding extraction cup in the extractor.
-Make sure the soil surface is facing downwards. - 8.
+Make sure the top soil surface is facing downwards. - 8.
 Pour any surplus soil into the soil sample. - 9.
 Place the insulating material around the samples when all samples are in place in the extractor.
 The insulation around the tubes must be placed carefully so that no soil particles will drop into the extraction cups.
 Fill surplus holes in the insulation with the black insulation foam circles. - 10.
-Connect one temperature sensor into the soil of one of the samples in the extractor for regulation of temperature.
-Connect three temperature sensors to a data logger to follow the temperature during the extraction in the benzoic acid liquid, just above the mesh and on the surface of the soil sample facing the heater. - 11.
+Connect one temperature sensor into the soil of one of the samples in the extractor for regulation of temperature. - 11.
 Close the extractor. - 12.
 Turn on the extractor and press the green start button.
-The extractor will now heat the samples according to this schedule:

-30°C for 48 hours

-40°C for 48 hours

-50°C for 48 hours
+The extractor will now heat the samples according to this schedule: - 30°C for 48 hours - 40°C for 48 hours - 50°C for 48 hours